gavdraper/gavdraper.github.io/_drafts/clustered-vs-nonclustered-indexes.markdown

 2. Inserting and Updating data in non clustered indexes is generally faster.

 ### Cons ###
-1. Creating too many NonClustered indexes can depending on your system impact write performance on the indexed tables as the index is maintained in realtime.
+1. Takes up more space as the index data is stored twice, once in the index and once in the actual table.
+1. Have a performance overhead as from the leaf node you need to do a lookup back to the actual table to get any data that is not in the index.

 ### NonClustered Includes ###
 So one of the cons of a NonClustered index is you have to do a lookup back to the data once you've found your item in the index (Assuming the index doesn't contain all the data required by your query).
 With SQL Server you can add Include Fields to your NonClustered indexes this is extra fields you can store in your index but it wont be sorted, this allows you to make your index cover more queries without having to do lookups for data that doesn't need to be sorted.